 Dr Paul Matthews CBiol CSci MRSB

-Pictured is Simon Doherty with Dr Lillian Cromie, Director of Science, Norbrook and Paul Matthews, Senior Environmental Microbiologist, Norbrook.
+Pictured from left to right are: Simon Doherty, Dr Lillian Cromie, Director of Science, Norbrook and Paul Matthews, Senior Environmental Microbiologist, Norbrook.